Neurosymbolic AI for Reasoning over Knowledge Graphs: A Survey: A History of Knowledge Graph Completion

 The major benefit of rule-based approaches is that they are inherently interpretable.
-For instance, one could refer back to the rules which governed the algorithm to get a human-readable understanding of how and why certain predictions were made.
-SAFRAN \cite{ott2021safran}, for example, which was inspired by AnyBURL \cite{meilicke2019anytime}, provides post-hoc explanations based on rules for every prediction.
-When predicting the genres of music by Bryan Adams, SAFRAN uses the following rule to incorrectly predict Heavy Metal based on the fact that Adams also does Hard Rock:
+One could refer back to the rules which governed the algorithm to get a human-readable understanding of how and why certain predictions were made.
+For example, SAFRAN \cite{ott2021safran}, which was inspired by AnyBURL \cite{meilicke2019anytime}, provides confidence-weighted, post-hoc explanations based on rules for every prediction.
+This allows model tuning, adjustment for incorrect predictions, explanations for end-users, and more \cite{ott2021safran}.
+Unfortunately, compared to other methodologies, such as those discussed in the next section, rule-based methods do not always achieve the same performance \cite{gema2023knowledge, meilicke2019anytime}.
+Although some types of logic, such as probabilistic and fuzzy logic (see \S\ref{subsection:introduction_to_logic}), allow the quantification of uncertainty, programs using them are still limited in their abilities to generalize beyond the patterns encoded in the rules \cite{gema2023knowledge}.
+Additionally, rule-based methods often suffer from scalability issues when faced with large KGs \cite{venugopal2014scaling, kazmi2017improving}, an increasingly pressing issue with the rise of big data and digitalization \cite{ji2021survey}.

-However, SAFRAN assigns confidences to soft rules, so we could see that this rule was given too high a confidence.
-This interpretability allows model tuning, adjustment for incorrect predictions, explanations for end-users, and more \cite{ott2021safran}.

-Unfortunately, compared to other methodologies, such as those discussed in the next section, rule-based methods do not always achieve the same performance, and they often suffer from scalability issues when faced with large KGs, an increasingly pressing issue with the rise of big data and digitalization \cite{ji2021survey}.